aws-samples/container-patterns/pattern/ecs-cluster-isolated-vpc-no-nat-gateway/index.md

 !!! @/pattern/ecs-cluster-isolated-vpc-no-nat-gateway/diagram.svg

 * The deployed VPC is exclusively made up of private subnets.
-There are no public subnets, therefore there is no public IP address usage, no internet gateway, and no inbound or outbound internet access at all.
+There are no public subnets, therefore there is no public IP address usage, no internet gateway, no NAT gatways, and no inbound or outbound internet access at all.
-* In order to have access to AWS services, the VPC has PrivateLink endpoints and an S3 gateway.
+* In order to have access to the required AWS services, the VPC has PrivateLink endpoints and an S3 gateway.
 The following endpoints are included out of the box:
    - `com.amazonaws.<region>.ecr.api` - Access to the Elastic Container Registry API, used for downloading container images
    - `com.amazonaws.<region>.ecr.dkr` - Access to the Docker endpoint for ECR, used for downloading container images
    - `com.amazonaws.<region>.secretsmanager` - Access to Secrets Manager, if you use secrets in your ECS task definition